 We know how exciting it is to see your baby achieve a new developmental milestone.
 One of those moments is when your little one learns to crawl.
 However, not every baby learns how to do it in traditional way, and not everyone starts crawling at the same age.

 Sometimes, even if babies are able to be on all fours, they aren’t able to move forward just yet.
 It seems as if they want to start moving, but they can’t take that first big step.
 If that’s the case, your baby needs to gain more confidence before moving around the world on hands and knees.
-Maybe during the learning process you’ll see him get frustrated for not being able to move as he wishes.
-Learning how to crawl is more difficult than we imagine: your baby needs to coordinate the movement of arms and legs, as well as gaining enough strength to support his own weight.
+Maybe during the learning process you’ll see them get frustrated for not being able to move as they wish.
+Learning how to crawl is more difficult than we imagine: your baby needs to coordinate the movement of arms and legs, as well as gaining enough strength to support their own weight.
 That’s why it is so important to be patient during this stage and, above all, not worry if your little one is still not able to crawl or has difficulties doing it.

 You can always help and stimulate your baby to crawl on hands and knees.
 Try these ideas on different surfaces, at different times of day, and show them bright and interesting toys to keep them entertained: